ghtaylor/eventer-app/README.md

 ### General

-- On any serious application I would definitely write tests.
+- This project is currently void of any tests, and on any serious application it would be my first priority in many instances.
 For example, on the backend it would have been very valuable to write integration tests for the `EventRepository`, with a Postgres DB spun up in a container.

-- This application isn't very scalable.
+- The application isn't very scalable.
 In a Production environment, a lot more thought would go into the deployment of the different components and I'd probably opt to completely remove Express in favour of some form of serverless functions.
 Additionally, the Next.js server could be deployed utilising a CDN and Edge Functions.

 - SQL isn't necessarily the way to go with this data structure, it was just an easy way of getting something up and running.
 For a high-demand application, the performance and scalability of the database would need to be strongly considered.
 A NoSQL database would be a completetly viable approach.

+- Having a separate `/api` package isn't technically necessary.
+As a Next.js application is being used, the APIs could have been bundled in.

+- The environment variables currently come from a `.env` file which has been intentionally omitted from the pushed source code.
+In a real environment, they'd almost certainly come from elsewhere, such as the CI/CD tool being used for deployments.

 ### Frontend

-- Error handling for submission of the 'Create event' form.
+- Whilst there is strong validation on the 'Create event' form fields themselves, once the information is submitted to the backend, error handling is missing.
 In case the API does not work expected, I'd like to handle this and provide information to the user via a Toast message.

 - The 'Create event' form input fields for currency isn't totally natural and could be much improved: